1.4.32 Parents with Learning Disabilities/Difficulties

 This chapter provides guidance for practitioners on identifying and supporting parents / carers with learning disabilities.
 It emphasises that parents with learning difficulties may face a wide range of barriers to bringing up their children successfully, but when they are provided with timely and appropriate practical support, they can be good parents and care for their children safely.

-A learning disability is a permanent life-long condition, which affects the way a person understands information and how they communicate.
+A learning disability is a permanent life-long condition, usually identified in childhood and which has been diagnosed by a qualified health professional or a multi- disciplinary team.
+It affects the way a person understands information and how they communicate.
 This means they can have difficulty:

 - Understanding new or complex information;